OrnellaAsp/docs/docsrc/sf.md

 **Locating the data to which a message refers.**

 When the resource has the text content `mandates` the message relates to an Authorisation.
-To locate the correct row search for where the Repeat Cross Reference on the Authorisation row equals the TransactionReference on the request.
+To locate the correct row search for where the Payment Service Provider Repeat Token on the Authorisation row equals the TransactionReference on the request.

 When the resource has the text content of either `payments` or `refunds` then the message relates to the Payment object.

-To locate the correct row search for where the Cross Reference on the Payment row equals the TransactionReference on the request.
+To locate the correct row search for where the Payment Service Provider Reference on the Payment row equals the TransactionReference on the request.

 **PutMessagesResponse**